 2. Happy couples take responsibility for their personal happiness.

-These people are already happy — on their own.
-Because of that, their love will last until the end of days.
+These people are already happy – on their own.
+As a result, their love will last until the end of days.
 They don’t look for “salvation” when entering a new relationship, but rather they look for ways to make the other person happy, understanding that

 “Love is that condition in which the happiness of another person is essential to their own.” ~ Robert Heinlein